Aprameyan-Desikan/club-website-template/index.md

 welcomeMsg: Welcome Member!

 #The background of the front page
-indexBG: /assets/img/bg/indexMainBg.jpeg
+indexBG: /assets/img/bg/code-1.jpg

 #The background of the about us section
-aboutUsBg: /assets/img/bg/aboutUsBg.png
+aboutUsBg: /assets/img/bg/color-gold.JPG

 #Short description of the club
-aboutUs: Our club is a club.
-It does things.
-Lots of things.
+aboutUs: We are Turing Club.
+We do a lot of work.

 #The font for club name and institute name
-clubNameFont: Arial, Helvetica, sans-serif
+clubNameFont: "url( '/assets/fonts/yellowtail/Yellowtail/Yellowtail-Regular.ttf')"
-clubNameFontColor: black
+clubNameFontColor: '#ffaa00'

 #The font for welcome message
 welcomeMessageFont: Arial, Helvetica, sans-serif